vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 Each GUI event message has a common header format which contains a `type` field so your code can tell what to do with it.
-But there are various ways you can handle how you to pick what to do.
+But there are various ways you can handle how to pick what to do.

 Some ways are more flexible than others and can help with code reuse and maintenance, others while not so flexible, may be fine for applications with